-Clean water, safe sanitation and good hygiene (WASH) in healthcare facilities are fundamental to infection prevention and control (IPC) and the delivery of safe, dignified, quality healthcare for all.
-Yet alarming gaps exist in the provision of WASH in healthcare facilities across many countries.
+Clean water, safe sanitation and good hygiene in healthcare facilities are fundamental to infection prevention and control and the delivery of safe, dignified, quality healthcare for all.
+Yet alarming gaps exist in the provision of WASH in healthcare facilities across many countries

 Why is WASH in healthcare facilities important?

-A hygienic environment with adequate sanitation; good hygiene practices by healthcare staff, patients and their caregivers; and access to clean water are essential to patient and staff safety and quality of care.
-The effect of the lack of WASH in healthcare facilities is devastating, contributing to millions of infection-related deaths each year.
-Infections can also result in prolonged hospital stays, long-term disability, increased antimicrobial resistance (AMR) and increased healthcare costs for families and health systems.
+A hygienic environment with adequate sanitation - good hygiene practices by healthcare staff, patients and their caregivers, and access to clean water - is essential to patient and staff safety and quality of care.
+A lack of water, sanitation and hygiene (WASH) in healthcare facilities is devastating, contributing to millions of infection-related deaths each year.
+Infections can also result in prolonged hospital stays, long-term disability, increased antimicrobial resistance (AMR) and healthcare costs for families and health systems.

 WaterAid and healthcare facilities

-We contribute to improving inclusive, sustainable WASH in healthcare facilities through all aspects of our work – policy, advocacy, direct services, training, research and behaviour change delivery.
-We underpin all of this with a systems strengthening and empowerment approach, so healthcare workers, their patients and communities benefit from sustainable services.
+We contribute to improving inclusive and sustainable WASH in healthcare facilities through all aspects of our work – policy, advocacy, direct services, training, research and behaviour change delivery.
+We underpin all of this with a systems strengthening and empowerment approach, so that health workers, their patients and the larger community benefit from sustainable services.
 Explore just some of our work in healthcare facilities across the world in the map below.

-Ensuring quality service delivery and behaviour change have longevity requires working through all elements of the health system.
-To strengthen the ability of health systems to improve and embed WASH, we model quality delivery of services and behaviour-change strategies so they can be scaled up; support the development and implementation of policies; empower and build the capacity of workers; and advocate improvements.
+Ensuring that quality service delivery and behaviour change will last requires working through all the elements of the health system.
+To strengthen the ability of health systems to improve and embed WASH, we model quality delivery of services and behaviour-change strategies so they can be scaled up, support the development and implementation of policies, empower and build the capacity of workers, and advocate for improvements.

 Over the past five years, WASH in healthcare facilities has gathered momentum on the global health and development agenda.
-A huge milestone was the adoption of a World Health Assembly resolution on WASH in healthcare facilities in May 2019 – an effort we substantially influenced and drove in support of member states.
-The resolution is a specific, public commitment by all the world’s health ministers to invest in action on WASH in healthcare facilities.
+A huge milestone was the adoption of a World Health Assembly resolution on WASH in healthcare facilities in May 2019 – an effort WaterAid drove and influenced substantially in support of member states.
+The resolution is a specific, public commitment by all of the world’s health ministers to invest in action on WASH in healthcare facilities.